Battle of Bangkusay

-The Battle of Bangkusay (Labanan sa Ilog Bangkusay; Batalla de Bangkusay), on June 3, 1571, was a naval engagement that marked the last resistance by locals to the Spanish Empire's occupation and colonization of the Pasig River delta, which had been the site of the indigenous polities of the Rajahnate of Maynila and Tondo.
+The Battle of Bangkusay (Labanan sa Ilog Bangkusay; Batalla de Bangkusay), on June 3, 1571, was a naval engagement in Bangkusay Channel off the coast of Tondo that marked the last resistance by locals to the Spanish Empire's occupation and colonization of the Pasig River delta, which had been the site of the indigenous polities of the Rajahnate of Maynila and Tondo.

 Tarik Sulayman, the chief of Macabebes, refused to ally with the Spanish and decided to mount an attack at Bangkusay Channel on Spanish forces, led by Miguel López de Legazpi.
 Sulayman's forces were defeated, and Sulayman himself was killed.
 The Spanish victory in Bangkusay and Legazpi's alliance with Lakandula of Tondo, enabled the Spaniards to establish themselves throughout the city and its neighboring towns.

 Background

 Miguel López de Legazpi was searching for a suitable place to establish the Spanish colonial capital after being forced to leave first Cebu and then Iloilo by Portuguese pirates.
 In 1570, Martin de Goiti and Captain Juan de Salcedo, with food stocks diminishing, discovered a rich kingdom on Luzon and saw its potential.
 De Goiti anchored at Cavite, and tried to establish his authority peaceably by sending a message of friendship to Maynila.
 Rajah Sulayman, its ruler, was willing to accept the friendship that the Spaniards were offering, but did not want to submit to its sovereignty.
 Thus, Sulayman declared war.
 As a result, De Goiti and his army attacked Maynila in June 1570.
 After a stout fight, Sulayman and his men were forced to flee uphill.
 After the Spaniards had left, the natives returned.

 In 1571, the Spaniards returned with their entire force consisting of 280 Spaniards and 600 native allies, this time led by Legazpi himself.
 Seeing the Spanish approaching, the natives set the city on fire and fled to Tondo.
 The Spaniards occupied the ruins of Maynila and established a settlement there.
 On May 19, 1571, Legaspi gave the title "city" to the colony of Manila.
 The title was certified on June 19, 1572.

 A Kapampangan leader of the Macabebe tribe, later identified as Tarik Sulayman, refused to submit to the Spaniards and, after failing to gain the support of the chieftains of Maynila, Tondo (Lakandula, Matanda), and nearby old settlements of the present-day Bulacan province, mostly Hagonoy, Bulacan, gathered a force composed of Bulacan "Kapampangan" and Kapampangan warriors.